 Online interactive paper readings take place via the Internet.
 These synchronous readings are identical to our face-to-face service except that they are conducted at a distance rather than in person in the Writing Lab.
-A trained undergraduate or graduate paper reader will meet with you on Google Hangouts and discuss your paper with you.
+A trained undergraduate or graduate paper reader will meet with you on Google Meet and discuss your paper with you.

 What should I consider before scheduling an appointment?